nmatunog/aquapure/frontend/REFACTORING_SUMMARY.md

 - ✅ Client components marked with `'use client'` directive
 - ✅ Server components by default (where applicable)

+### 7. Backend API Integration
+- ✅ Created API service layer in `/services/` directory
+- ✅ Implemented `ApiClient` base class with error handling and token management
+- ✅ Created `AuthService` for authentication endpoints
+- ✅ Created `AuditsService` for audit CRUD operations
+- ✅ Created `MetricsService` for weekly metrics management
+- ✅ Defined proper TypeScript types for all API requests and responses
+- ✅ Implemented environment variable configuration and validation
+- ✅ Added JWT token management with localStorage integration

+### 8. Project Configuration
+- ✅ Created TypeScript configuration with strict mode enabled
+- ✅ Set up Tailwind CSS configuration with shadcn/ui design tokens
+- ✅ Created Next.js configuration file
+- ✅ Set up environment variable structure

 ## ⚠️ Remaining Work

-### 1. Backend API Integration (High Priority)
+### 1. Component Integration with API Services
-The code currently uses Firebase directly.
-According to the coding standards, the frontend should communicate with the backend only through HTTP APIs.
+The API service layer is ready.
+Components need to be updated to use the new services instead of Firebase.

 **TODO:**
-- [ ] Create API service layer in `/services/` directory
-- [ ] Replace Firebase calls with API calls to NestJS backend
+- [ ] Update `src/app/page.tsx` - Replace Firebase auth with `authService`
+- [ ] Create/update `src/components/audit/audit-tools.tsx` - Use `auditsService` for save functionality
+- [ ] Create/update `src/components/scorecard/scorecard.tsx` - Use `metricsService` for metrics
-- [ ] Implement proper error handling for API calls
+- [ ] Create/update `src/components/reports/reports-view.tsx` - Use API services for reports
-- [ ] Add loading states and error boundaries
+- [ ] Add loading states and error boundaries using shadcn/ui components

-**Files that need API integration:**
-- `src/app/page.tsx` - Authentication and profile management
-- `src/components/audit/audit-tools.tsx` - Save audit functionality
-- `src/components/scorecard/scorecard.tsx` - Metrics fetching and updates
-- `src/components/reports/reports-view.tsx` - Reports data fetching

 ### 2. Form Validation
 - [ ] Implement react-hook-form with zod schemas for all forms